The geometric Breuil-M\'ezard conjecture for two-dimensional potentially Barsotti-Tate Galois representations: Moduli stacks of Breuil--Kisin modules and etale phi -modules

 \subsubsection{Irreducible components of $\cC^{\tau,\BT,1}$ and $\cZ^{\tau,1}$}

 Fix a tame type $\tau$, and recall that we set $f' = f$ if the type $\tau$ is principal series, while $f' = 2f$ if the type $\tau$ is cuspidal.
-We say that a subset $J \subset \Z/f'\Z$ is a \emph{shape} if: \begin{itemize} \item $\tau$ is scalar and $J = \varnothing$, \item $\tau$ is a non-scalar principal series type and $J$ is arbitrary, or \item $\tau$ is cupsidal and $J$ has the property that $i \in J$ if and only if $i+f \not\in J$. \end{itemize} Thus there are exactly $2^f$ shapes if $\tau$ is non-scalar.
-The set $\cP_{\tau}$ introduced in Section~\ref{subsec: notation} is a subset of the set of shapes.
+We say that a subset $J \subset \Z/f'\Z$ is a \emph{profile} if: \begin{itemize} \item $\tau$ is scalar and $J = \varnothing$, \item $\tau$ is a non-scalar principal series type and $J$ is arbitrary, or \item $\tau$ is cupsidal and $J$ has the property that $i \in J$ if and only if $i+f \not\in J$. \end{itemize} Thus there are exactly $2^f$ profiles if $\tau$ is non-scalar.
+The set $\cP_{\tau}$ introduced in Section~\ref{subsec: notation} is a subset of the set of profiles.